CounterpartyXCP/Documentation/Installation/federated_node.md

 * `redis`: shared service used for both mainnet and testnet
 * `mongodb`: shared service used for both mainnet and testnet

-Remember: once done editing a configuration file, you must `restart` the cooresponding service.
+Remember: once done editing a configuration file, you must `restart` the corresponding service.
 Also, please don't change port or usernames/passwords if the configuration files unless you know what you are doing (as the services are coded to work together smoothly with specific values).

 **Viewing/working with stored data**